Alice Isn't Dead

-Alice Isn't Dead is a mystery horror fiction podcast created by Joseph Fink, and produced by Night Vale Presents.
-It stars Jasika Nicole as Keisha, who broadcasts on a radio signal her experiences on her road trip across America to locate her missing wife, Alice, which leads to her uncovering several mysteries and conspiracies of a supernatural nature.
+Alice Isn't Dead is a mystery horror fiction podcast created by Joseph Fink and produced by Night Vale Presents.
+It stars Jasika Nicole as Keisha, a truck driver who embarks on a road trip across America to locate her missing wife Alice, which leads to her uncovering several paranormal mysteries and conspiracies.
+The story is presented as radio transmissions of Keisha narrating her experiences on the road.

-During its run, the podcast typically aired on alternating Tuesdays.
-The first season ended on July 12, 2016, with a second season premiering on April 4, 2017, which concluded on August 8, 2017.
-Fink stated that the third season would be the final season; it began airing on April 24, 2018, and concluded in August 2018.
-On September 4, 2025, a 23 second long episode titled Don't was released, sparking speculation about a possible return.The podcast received positive reviews, and was nominated for multiple awards.
-In 2018, Fink published a novel version of the story.
+The podcast ran from March 8, 2016 to August 28, 2018 across three seasons, totaling 30 episodes.
+During its initial run, new episodes typically released biweekly on Tuesdays.
+Alice Isn't Dead was well-received and nominated for multiple podcast awards.
+In 2018, Fink published a novelization of the story.

+On January 21, 2026, Fink announced that a sequel podcast entitled Don't Tell Alice would begin on April 13, with Nicole returning as Keisha.

 Production

 In an interview with the Huffington Post, Joseph Fink explained that the inspiration for the podcast came from his experiences traveling around in vans on long trips, particularly in the United States, for the live shows of his popular podcast Welcome to Night Vale.
 The series puts particular focus on the narrator driving through towns without stopping and spending time at rest stops along the highway.
 All ten episodes of the first season were written by Fink, with music by Disparition.

 Jasika Nicole, the voice of Keisha Taylor, also appears on Welcome to Night Vale in the role of Dana Cardinal.
 She was pitched Alice Isn't Dead during a conversation with Fink before one of the Night Vale live shows and signed on immediately, receiving scripts a few months later.
 The first season was partially funded through sponsored advertising by Audible Inc., Squarespace, Casper Sleep, and Blue Apron – a practice that would continue with other series under the Night Vale Presents banner such as Within the Wires and The Orbiting Human Circus (of the Air).

 Roberta Colindrez, who appeared in the original cast of Fun Home and was a member of the Neo-Futurists alongside much of the Night Vale Presents crew, makes an uncredited voice cameo in the finale of Part 1.
 She makes her first credited appearance as this character in the bonus episode "Haugen, Montana", narrating in place of Jasika Nicole, before making an appearance in the premiere of Part 2.
 Erica Livingston, also a former Neo-Futurist, makes an uncredited voice cameo as the titular Alice in the finale of Part 2, before making her first credited appearance as the character narrating the bonus episode "Mérida, Yucatán".